Data enrichment: 3 customer marketing campaigns

 In conclusion, the advent of the cookieless world has propelled online marketing into an era of change and adaptation.

-Contextual and semantic targeting offer approaches to reach consumers without the use of third-party cookies, by focusing on the relevance of content and the meaning of words.
+Contextual targeting and semantic targeting offer alternative approaches to reaching consumers without the use of third-party cookies, by focusing on the relevance of content and the meaning of words.

-Google’s initiative to put an end to third-party cookies and the introduction of the Privacy Sandbox offers you opportunities to deliver targeted advertising while preserving the user’s’confidentiality.
+Google’s initiative to put an end to third-party cookies and the introduction of the Privacy Sandbox offer you new opportunities to deliver targeted advertising while preserving the confidentiality of your users.

 You’re now ready for the cookieless era!
 Now it’s up to you to revolutionise your digital marketing strategy.